jlocatis/jlocatis.github.io/_posts/2017-04-05-react-setup-part2.md

 };
 {% endhighlight %}

 The entry line will be our _entry_ file that will serve our app.
-React is mostly designed to work SPA's (Single Page Applications), which is why in the case above all of our React and JavaScript will be funnelled through one file, in the case above `/index.js'.
+React is mostly designed to work with SPA's (Single Page Applications), which is why in the case above all of our React and JavaScript will be funnelled through one file, `/index.js` above.
 Using `__dirname` is a method of Node.js, which will set the root directory before the `/`.

 At the bottom we add `loaders`.
 This is where we tell Webpack what files to use as it builds our site.
 You can have multiple loaders but for a simple application you will only need one.
 Each loader should have a `test:`, where we tell Webpack what actual files to load.
 In the test above we use a regular expression to indicate that we want all JavaScript files to be loaded.
 After `test:` we set what files to `exclude:`.
 We told Webpack first to take all JavaScript files, but that would include everything that was setup in your `/node_modules` directory when we initially set the app up.
 We don't want that!
 Lastly we tell Webpack which `loader:` to use, which should be Babel since it will actually be reading through our React code.
 So to recap our loader: